Kazoie/ChomusukeBot/README.md

 # CHOMUSUKE BOT

 ## Summary
-Chomusuke bot is my new personnal project made in java to offer a functionnal bot that can track game data from the famouse game "HellDivers2", it provide commands to retrieve data from the game at a time T and to show them simply. but he can also connect to a DataBase made with PostgreSQL and running on a docker to show chart about the game in discord.
+Chomusuke bot is my new personnal project made in java to offer a functionnal bot that can track game data from the famous game "HellDivers2", it provide commands to retrieve data from the game at a time T and to show them simply. but he can also connect to a DataBase made with PostgreSQL and running on a docker to show chart about the game in discord.

 ## Information